Voluntary Principles on Security and Human Rights (VPs)vsILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)

 What are the key differences between Voluntary Principles on Security and Human Rights (VPs) and ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?

-Voluntary Principles on Security and Human Rights (VPs) has 31 controls across its framework, while ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) covers 10 controls.
-Direct mapping analysis identifies 4 overlapping controls (13% coverage).
-The frameworks diverge most significantly in Risk Assessment, where 11 Voluntary Principles on Security and Human Rights (VPs) controls have no direct ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) equivalent.
+Voluntary Principles on Security and Human Rights (VPs) has 3 controls across its framework, while ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) covers 8 controls.
+Direct mapping analysis identifies 1 overlapping controls (33% coverage).
+The frameworks diverge most significantly in Interactions, where 1 Voluntary Principles on Security and Human Rights (VPs) controls have no direct ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) equivalent.

 How many controls map between Voluntary Principles on Security and Human Rights (VPs) and ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?